furkanulger/Anomaly-detection-for-solder/README.md

-# Anomaly detection for solder joints using beta-VAE
+# Anomaly Detection for Solder Joints Using *β*-VAE

-This repository is the implementation for the paper titled "Anomaly Detection for Solder Joints using beta-VAE".
+This repository is the implementation for the paper titled "Anomaly Detection for Solder Joints Using *β*-VAE".

 Ulger, Furkan, Seniha Esen Yuksel, and Atila Yilmaz.
-"Anomaly Detection for Solder Joints Using β-VAE."
+"Anomaly Detection for Solder Joints Using *β*-VAE."
 IEEE Transactions on Components, Packaging and Manufacturing Technology 11.12 (2021): 2214-2221.

 [[IEEE Xplore]](https://ieeexplore.ieee.org/document/9579423) [[arXiv]](https://arxiv.org/abs/2104.11927)